Czar Jarek’s AC Righteous/Virtuous PVE MOD 13/14 Guide

 As we all know now, they added a mount system to the game which is pretty cool and useful.
 There’s a lot of valid options for us righteous DC’s in this department and I’ll be listing the ones that I found useful:

 Artificer’s Persuasion – This basically when you activate your artifact, your recovery, movement, action point gain, and stamina gain are increased by 10% of your Power for 15 seconds.
-This along with the following right underneath is very excellent in my view for any build really.
+This is excellent in my view for any build really.

 Artificer’s Influence – This is the ‘poor man’s’ artificer’s persuasion but it’s still valid to use.
 You can actually use artificer persuasion & artificer’s influence together when you use activate your artifact so it’s 10% + 5% if you have them at least once each.
-This helps along with persuasion to give you high recovery numbers (I usually have with everything buffed, 49-53k recovery thanks to these for those 15 secs)
+This helps along with persuasion to give you high recovery numbers however, you can live without this poor man’s version.

 Gladiator’s Guile – This one is golden, it’s so useful to have on whatever class really.
 When your stamina is above 75%, you move 15% faster.
 When your stamina is below 25%, gain 15% of your power as stamina gain.
 I used to have it but not anymore (sob)